About KCTFHR

 7. Sponsor successful Human Rights Celebrations in the community.

-8. Continue to aid other Northwest communities as they organize to fight prejudice and bigotry in their area.
-The KCTFHR has provided assistance to communities in Florida, North Carolina, Nevada, California, Oregon, Washington, Montana, Utah, Massachusetts, Pennsylvania as well as other areas of North America such as Canada.
+8. Continue to aid other communities as they organize to fight prejudice and bigotry in their area.
+The K.C.T.F.H.R. has provided assistance to communities in Florida, North Carolina, Nevada, California, Oregon, Washington, Montana, Utah, Massachusetts, Pennsylvania as well as other areas of North America such as Canada.

-9. Produced a 90-minute video documentary on the history of the Kootenai County Task Force on Human Relations with guidelines used by this organization as an aid to others in their work.
+9. Produced a 90-minute video documentary on the history of the K.C.T.F.H.R. with guidelines used by this organization as an aid to others in their work.
 (The video is available at the Coeur d'Alene and North Idaho College libraries.)

 About Kootenai County